llvm/llvm-project/llvm/docs/CodeReview.rst

 Some changes are too significant for just a code review.
-Changes that should change the LLVM Language Reference (e.g., adding new target-independent intrinsics), adding language extensions in Clang, and so on, require an RFC (Request for Comment) email on the project's ``*-dev`` mailing list first.
+Changes that should change the LLVM Language Reference (e.g., adding new target-independent intrinsics), adding language extensions in Clang, and so on, require an RFC (Request for Comment) topic on the `LLVM Discussion Forums <https://discourse.llvm.org>`_ first.
 For changes that promise significant impact on users and/or downstream code bases, reviewers can request an RFC achieving consensus before proceeding with code review.
 That having been said, posting initial patches can help with discussions on an RFC.

 Code-Review Workflow